Louis LeCocq - driver Robert Bandini - mechanic Arthur Thurman - driver Nicholas Mollinard - mechanic

 aspect of racing.
 In March 1918 Bandini began working

-Brent Harding.
+as mechanic for Brent Harding.
 Later that year he had

 driven in the Ascot Park race in California and overturned